 Cal Flyn is an award-winning writer from the Highlands of Scotland.
 She writes creative nonfiction, literary criticism, and long-form journalism.

-Her first book, Thicker Than Water (2016)about frontier violence in colonial Australia—was a Times book of the year.
-Her second book, Islands of Abandonment (2021)—about the ecology and psychology of abandoned places—won the John Burroughs Medal, the American Academy of Arts & Letters’ E.M.
+Her first book, Thicker Than Water(2016)—about frontier violence in colonial Australia—was a Times book of the year.
+Her second book, Islands of Abandonment(2021)—about the ecology and psychology of abandoned places—won the John Burroughs Medal, the American Academy of Arts & Letters’ E.M.
 Forster Award and the Sunday Times Young Writer of the Year prize.
-It was also shortlisted for numerous literary awards including the Wainwright Prize, the British Academy Book Prize, the Ondaatje Prize, and the Baillie Gifford Prize.
-Her third book, The Savage Landscape: How We Made the Wilderness will be released in 2026.
+It was also a finalist for the British Academy Book Prize, the Royal Society of Literature’s Ondaatje Prize, and the Baillie Gifford Prize for Nonfiction, among others.
+Her third book, The Savage Landscape: How We Made the Wilderness was released in 2026 to critical acclaim.
+I has been shortlisted for the Wainwright Prize.

 Follow her on Instagram, or sign up for her occasional newsletter below.